venture23-aleo/verulink/docs/architecture_overview.md

 **Consume Packet**
 : Will be called by external contracts to check if a message has arrived and consume it to take necessary action on their contract.
 The bridge contract will verify if the calling contract is the same as the target contract associated with the message.
 If the message is valid then it is logged in consumed messages or flagged as consumed to prevent double spending.

+**Register Service**
+: Will be called by multisig to register external programs that can use the bridge.

 #### Token Service Contract
 This contract is responsible for interacting with other er20 tokens to mint/burn and pass relevant information to bridge contract as a Token Message.
 ##### Token Contract Storage Structure